Lake 227: Lake eutrophication and nutrient factors

-These conclusions have enormous implications in the area of preventing/reducing human induced lake eutrophication, as researchers can use this information when designing and proposing experiments to investigate the still controversial topic of P limitation vs N and P limitation on-lake eutrophication.
+These conclusions have enormous implications in the area of preventing and reducing human-induced lake eutrophication, as researchers can use this information when designing and proposing experiments to investigate the still controversial topic of P limitation vs N and P limitation on-lake eutrophication.
 These conclusions suggest that efforts to reduce eutrophication should focus resources of phosphorus removal.

-The exclusive P limitation suggested by Schindler's 37 year eutrophication experiment was challenged by Limnologists Thad Scott and Mark McCarthy in their 2010 paper reanalyzing data from Schindler's experiment.
-Scott/McCarthy make a case for N:P colimitation of phytoplankton biomass and eutrophication.
-And while Schindler did find an increase in nitrogen-fixing cyanobacteria as the N:P ratio was lowered, Scott/McCarthy argue that N concentration continued to decrease after the halt in N fertilization and that the increase in cyanobacteria does not offset the lack of fertilization effect, based on this, they suggest that Lake 227 is N limited.
+The exclusive P limitation suggested by Schindler's 37-year eutrophication experiment was challenged by limnologists Thad Scott and Mark McCarthy in their 2010 paper reanalyzing data from Schindler's experiment.
+Scott and McCarthy make a case for N:P colimitation of phytoplankton biomass and eutrophication.
+While Schindler did find an increase in nitrogen-fixing cyanobacteria as the N:P ratio was lowered, Scott and McCarthy argue that N concentration continued to decrease after the halt in N fertilization and that the increase in cyanobacteria does not offset the lack of fertilization effect, based on this, they suggest that Lake 227 is N-limited.

 Organisms and nutrient factors

 The decrease of nitrogen was found to have a positive effect on the abundance of nitrogen fixing bacteria.
 And although phosphorus is considered to be the most significant factor in eutrophication, nitrogen limitation was still a significant factor in the overall lake ecology.
-Fertilization with nitrogen and phosphorus was found to significantly increase the abundance of primary producers (Phytoplankton).
+Fertilization with nitrogen and phosphorus was found to significantly increase the abundance of primary producers (phytoplankton).
 Additionally, as the N:P ratio was altered over a 37-year period, it was found that heterocyst abundance deviated significantly from historical values (see paleolimnology), likely due to the inherent advantage of nitrogen fixing organisms when the N:P ratio is low.
 A rapid increase in N- fixing cyanobacteria was seen after initial lowering of the N:P ratio.

 Paleolimnology

 In a study conducted by O'Connell et al. sediment samples taken from 227 were used to determine historical eutrophication levels.
 These historical levels can be compared to recent experimentally altered levels to provide increased historical control context for current data.
-Sediment cores taken from the lake bed revealed increased levels of phosphorus deposition correlated with the timeline nutrient manipulation experiments done in the lake over the past half century (See Lake eutrophication and nutrient factors above).
+Sediment cores taken from the lake bed revealed increased levels of phosphorus deposition correlated with the timeline nutrient manipulation experiments done in the lake over the past half century (see Lake eutrophication and nutrient factors above).
 The collection of the paleolimnological data in the lake makes Lake 227 even more ideal for the study of lake eutrophication.
 The eutrophication induced by today's scientists was found to be more significant than any other indicated by the analysis of the historical sediment samples.

 Past abundances of zooplankton were also determined from the sediment deposits, and this data was used to speculate about the development of trophic levels in freshwater lakes in relation to planktivorous fish species.